StephaneDUPUY/StephaneDUPUY/README.md

 ![trophy](https://github-profile-trophy.vercel.app/?username=StephaneDUPUY&theme=gruvbox)

-After 15 years in IT (computer / Microsoft side), last year I've launched a new career of Software/Web developer by following school web curriculum.
+After 15 years in IT (computer / Microsoft side), 1 year ago  I've launched a new career of Software/Web developer by following school web curriculum.
+For now, I'm working for a Communication entreprise as a Full stack Developer !

 </br>